schiehll/kerbs/README.md

 ### dev

-`dev` will start a development server that will update in realtime while your edit your docs.
+`dev` will start a development server that will update in realtime while you edit your docs.

 ```bash
 kerbs dev